Matt Stainbrook

 Matthew Harrison Stainbrook (born March 5, 1992) is an American basketball player for TAU Castelló of the LEB Oro.
 He played college basketball for the Xavier Musketeers and Western Michigan Broncos.
 During his two seasons of play at Xavier, Stainbrook was one of Xavier's leading scorers and rebounders.

-Early life and high school
+Early life

 Stainbrook is the son of Dave Stainbrook, who was a standout 6'7" football player (tight end and offensive tackle) at Ohio University in the early 1980s and also a software engineer in the aerospace industry who once worked for NASA.
 Matt Stainbrook grew up in suburban Cleveland.
 In a 2015 interview with New York Times reporter John Branch, he admitted to having been a "nobody" in high school; he did not start for his high school varsity team until his senior year.
 He initially planned to play at local Division III school Case Western Reserve University until receiving a Division I offer from Western Michigan University.